serock/py-ggl-tools/README.md

 </details>

 <details>
-  <summary>Overlay parameter values</summary>
+  <summary>Overlaying parameter values</summary>

 ```
-ggl.py overlay overlay.10417.csv DHPP700AVA1_FW101NAb02.ggl DHP-700AVA1_FW101NAb02.ggl
+ggl.py overlay overlay.dhp-700av.na.14050.csv BCM60500_v3.2.4_20180511_NA_14050.ggl DHP-700AVA1_FW101NAb04.ggl
 ```

+The `data/overlay.dhp-700av.na.14050.csv` file is an example of an overlay file for a North American D-Link DHP-700AV power line adapter and firmware version `svn 14050`.

 </details>

 ### pcfg-csv-generator.py

-The `pcfg-csv-generator.py` script generates a `pcfg` CSV for the D-Link DHP-700AV 1.01.B01 firmware in the United States and writes the CSV to a file.
+The `pcfg-csv-generator.py` script generates a `pcfg` CSV for the D-Link DHP-700AV 1.01.B01 North American firmware and writes the CSV to a file.
 The generated `pcfg` CSV file can be used with `dump` subcommand of the `ggl.py` script.

 The script accepts a text file as input.
 The text file must contain the following output from the D-Link *PLC Utility Lite* software: